hyosung11/Launch-School/Courses/journal.md

 10:36 After the SPOT Study Session with Miles I feel closer to ready to take the written assessment.

 12:21 I'm all over the place right now and a little tired.
 Take a break now.

+## 20211014 목요일

+08:37 Going to get Sohee for our marriage counseling session and to get tested for Covid-19 before Don's wedding on Saturday.